co-mmer/aaa-mockmvc/README.md

 ## 1. Configuration

-To configure the `AAAMockMvc` for your tests, there are two main options available.
-Both configurations will allow the use of `AAAMockMvc` in the test setup to interact with the MVC testing framework.
+To configure `AAAMockMvc` for your tests, there are four main options available.
+Each configuration provides flexibility to use `AAAMockMvc` in the test setup to interact with the MVC testing framework, depending on the specific project requirements.

-### Option A: Default WebApplicationContext
+### Option A: WebApplicationContext with Default ObjectMapper

-This option configures `AAAMockMvc` using the default `WebApplicationContext`.
-It is the simplest approach and requires minimal setup.
+In this option, `AAAMockMvc` is configured using the `WebApplicationContext`.
+The framework will use a default ObjectMapper (`new ObjectMapper()`).

 #### Steps: